WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Join this Discord [server](https://discord.gg/kwvwkCBhxT) for updates regarding everything!

-(Won't redirect you anywhere if you're already on it)

 # Introduction

 Welcome to my guide on how to sideload on Apple Devices!